Iwo Jima: Climate

-Iwo Jima has a tropical climate (Af) with long hot summers and warm winters with mild nights.
+Iwo Jima has a tropical savanna climate (Aw) with long, hot summers and warm winters with mild nights.

 History

 Pre-1945

-The island was first visited by a westerner in October 1543, by Spanish sailor Bernardo de la Torre on board the carrack San Juan de Letrán when trying to return from Sarangani to New Spain.
+The island was first visited by a Westerner in October 1543, by Spanish sailor Bernardo de la Torre on board the carrack San Juan de Letrán when trying to return from Sarangani to New Spain.

 In the late 16th century, the island was discovered by the Japanese.

 Before World War II Iwo Jima was administered as Iōjima village and was (and is today) part of Tokyo.
 A census in June 1943 reported an island civilian population of 1,018 (533 males, 485 females) in 192 households in six settlements.
 The island had a primary school, a Shinto shrine, and one police officer; it was serviced by a mail ship from Haha-jima once a month, and by Nippon Yusen ship once every two months.
 The island's economy relied upon sulfur mining, sugarcane farming, and fishing; an isolated island in the middle of the Pacific Ocean with poor economic prospects, Iwo Jima had to import all rice and consumer goods from the Home Islands.

 Even before the beginning of World War II, there was a garrison of the Imperial Japanese Navy at the southern part of Iwo Jima.
 It was off-limits to the island's civilian population, who already had little contact with the naval personnel, except for trading.

 Throughout 1944, Japan conducted a massive military buildup on Iwo Jima in anticipation of a U.S. invasion.
 In July 1944, the island's civilian population was forcibly evacuated, and no civilians have permanently settled on the island since.

-War-displaced islanders who are now in their 80's and older longed to return to the island, which they considered "a special place associated with memories both happy and sad".
+War-displaced islanders who are now in their 80s and older longed to return to the island, which they considered "a special place associated with memories both happy and sad".
 Their repeated requests to return to the island have not been realized given the reason that the area has a dynamic volcanic activity.
 Former islanders and their family members, however, are occasionally granted permission to visit the graves of their ancestors.
 Islanders and their descendants are trying to write down their memories, interview other former islanders, and create "a digital archive of photos to preserve memories of life on the now-forbidden island to pass them down to posterity" for younger generations who may not appreciate that Iwo Jima was once a place many had called home.